pplu/perl-rds-iam-authentication/README.md

 echo "GRANT ALL ON $DB_NAME.* TO $DB_CONNECT_USER@'%'" | mysql -h $DB_HOST -u $DB_ROOT_USER -p$DB_ROOT_PASS
 ```

 And now "la piece de résistance"!
-We're going to connect to the RDS instance with Perl!
-There us a script in this repository that will connect you to the RDS instance, calculating the signature beforehand.
+We're going to connect to the RDS instance!

+I've chosen to do this with Perl, since it has standard libraries to connect to MySQL, and I want to feel the experience of getting something not documented to work.
+There is a script in this repository that will connect you to the RDS instance, calculating the signature beforehand, and setting the appropiate client options to connect.
+Other languages libraries will certainly have similar options, but I'm sure that seeing how it's done in Perl will help you.

 ```
 ./rds_iam_connect.pl $DB_HOST $DB_CONNECT_USER $AWS_ACCESS_KEY $AWS_SECRET_KEY